jayrbolton/wot-identity/README.md

 `passphrase` can be any string

 `identityInfo` should be an object that can be auto-converted to JSON with `JSON.stringify`.
-It can contain anything like name, aliases, website, email, picture, dat addresses, etc.
+It can contain anything like name, aliases, website, email, dat addresses, etc.

 `callback` receives two arguments: `err` and `user`.